I hope you are enjoying my new Selah book. I’ve decided to make it easier to read by placing the new version of Chapter 1 here.

 “Can we watch it now?” another asked.

-“Our video comes from a book about a woman who misjudged a man.
-She thought he was proud, but he was merely shy.
+Selah was brought back to the present by the faces of her students who waited for her to start the video.
+“Our story comes from a book about a woman who misjudged a man.
+She was prejudiced against him.
+Before even meeting him properly, she decided he was proud.
+He had a lot of money and a big, fine country house with servants.
+But, really, he was merely shy.
 She thought she would never talk to him, but she fell in love with him, too proud to admit it to herself until the end of the story.
-They could not sleep one night after they finally talked to each other.
-They wandered in the early morning mist, near a river and trees, on an island country far away from here, in a time long since past.”
+One night, they could not sleep, after finally talking to each other.
+They wandered in the early morning mist, near a river and some lovely trees, on an island country far from here, in a time long since passed.”

 Selah could not stop looking at DeLeon.
 He smiled at her again, and she did the same.